 Bernanke and the 2008 Financial Crisis

 Under Bernanke, the Federal Reserve made very creative use of its tools.
 Prior Chairmen used only the fed funds rate.
 They raised it to stem inflation or lowering it to prevent a recession.
-Between September 2007 and December 2008, Bernanke decisively lowered the rate 10 times, from 5.25 percent to 0 percent.
+Between September 2007 and December 2008, Bernanke decisively lowered the rate 10 times, from 5.25% to 0%.
 But this wasn't enough to restore liquidity to banks panicked by defaulting subprime mortgages.
-These loans had been repackaged and sold them in mortgage-backed securities that were so complicated that no one understood who had the bad debt.
+These loans had been repackaged and sold in mortgage-backed securities that were so complicated that no one understood who had bad debt.

-As a result, banks stopped lending to each other the funds needed to meet the Fed's reserve requirement.
+As a result, banks stopped lending each other the funds needed to meet the Fed's reserve requirement.
 In response, Bernanke relaxed the requirements, lowered the discount rate, and finally provided credit itself through the discount window.

 Bernanke worked with central bankers around the world to restore liquidity when credit markets froze.
-He added $180 billion in dollar credit swap lines.
+He added billions in dollar credit swap lines.
 These are agreements to keep a supply of dollars available to trade to other central banks for overnight and short-term lending.
 It was necessary because panicked banks were hoarding cash.
 They were afraid to lend to each other because they didn't want to get stuck with derivatives based on sub-prime mortgages.

 In April 2008, the Fed held its first emergency weekend meeting in 30 years to guarantee Bear Stearns' bad loans so JP Morgan would buy it.
 That prevented a default on $10 trillion in Bear Stearns' holdings, and the banking community relaxed for a few months.
 By the second quarter of 2008, the economy was growing.
 Many thought the disaster was averted.

 In September 2008, the world's largest insurance company, AIG, announced it was going bankrupt.
 AIG insured trillions of dollars of mortgages throughout the world.
 If it fell, it would have disrupted every bank, hedge fund, and pension fund that had mortgage-backed securities as an asset.
-Bernanke said that AIG's bailout made him angrier than anything else in the recession.
-AIG took risks with unregulated products, like credit default swaps, while using cash from people's insurance policies.
+The Fed, under Bernanke's leadership, agreed to bail out AIG.

 Bernanke After the Fed